 When you attend the 5-Day TapRooT® Advanced Root Cause Analysis Team Leader Course, you will learn all these techniques plus advanced tools to conduct a special type of interview: the cognitive interview – that helps people provide better information to assist your investigation.

 That’s the first secret.
 Get accurate, complete, necessary information to understand the incident.
 If you try to analyze assumptions, you will be guessing at the root causes and fixing your guesses.
 That would be a “bad practice.”

 What?
-You think this is obvious?
+Do you think this is obvious?
 That’s OK.
 Many don’t recognize how this secret interferes with root cause analysis.

 Let’s start with a popular root cause myth: Cause & Effect.
 Many think they can use the theory of cause & effect to find root causes.
-They assume that an experienced investigator who has seen a cause produce an effect can use that knowledge to diagnose future problems by using his/her experience to deduce the complex causal links (cause & effect chain) of an accident.
-This theory is the basis for many root cause analysis tools like 5-Whys, Cause-and-Effect Analysis, and FMEA.
+They assume that an experienced investigator who has seen a “cause” produce an “effect” can use that knowledge to diagnose future problems by using his/her experience to deduce the complex causal links (cause & effect chain) of an accident.
+This theory is the basis for many root cause analysis tools (5-Whys, Cause-and-Effect Analysis, and FMEA).